 Survey results also showed disparities in how offline women-owned and men-owned MSMEs viewed their lack of knowledge about digital tools.
-For example, 20 percent of surveyed offline women-owned MSMEs reported that lack of knowledge was a difficulty their business faced in using digital tools, compared to 14 percent of surveyed offline men-owned MSMEs (the second most frequently reported difficulty for surveyed offline women-owned MSMEs, but tied for third among surveyed offline men-owned MSMEs).
-Similarly, nine percent of surveyed women-owned offline MSMEs reported that needing more knowledge was the most challenging difficulty their business faced in using digital tools, compared to three percent for surveyed offline men-owned MSMEs (the most cited answer option for most challenging difficulty among offline women-owned MSMEs, but tied for third among offline men-owned MSMEs).
+For example, 20 percent of offline women-owned MSMEs reported that lack of knowledge was a difficulty their business faced in using digital tools, compared to 14 percent of offline men-owned MSMEs (the second most frequently reported difficulty for offline women-owned MSMEs, but tied for third among offline men-owned MSMEs).
+Similarly, nine percent of women-owned offline MSMEs reported that needing more knowledge was the most challenging difficulty their business faced in using digital tools, compared to 3 percent for offline men-owned MSMEs (the most cited answer option for most challenging difficulty among offline women-owned MSMEs, but tied for third among offline menowned MSMEs).